BGP100/HTML-Guide/HTML/Editors.md

 Write HTML code into Notepad like in the image:
 <img src="https://i.imgur.com/CPKAK3c.png">
 <h1>Save the HTML</h1>
 Save the file on your computer.
-Select File > Save as in the Notepad menu.
+Select File &gt; Save as in the Notepad menu.
 <br>
 Name the file "index.htm" and set the encoding to UTF-8. (which is the preferred encoding for HTML files)
 <h1>View on browser</h1>